skypilot-org/skypilot/docs/source/getting-started/installation.rst

 SkyPilot supports shell completion for Bash (Version 4.4 and up), Zsh and Fish.

 To enable shell completion after installing SkyPilot, you will need to modify your shell configuration.
-SkyPilot automates this process using the :code:`--install-shell-completion` option, which you should call using the appropriate shell name:
+SkyPilot automates this process using the :code:`--install-shell-completion` option, which you should call using the appropriate shell name or :code:`auto`:

 .. code-block:: console

+  $ sky --install-shell-completion auto
-  $ sky --install-shell-completion zsh
+  $ # sky --install-shell-completion zsh
   $ # sky --install-shell-completion bash
   $ # sky --install-shell-completion fish